simonsobs/ocs/docs/user/cli_tools.rst

 ocs-install-systemd
 ===================

-This script assists with setting up Centralized Management, in concert with HostManager Agent instances.
+This script assists with setting up systemd services to launch :ref:`host_manager` instances.
+See :ref:`centralized_management` for general instructions.

 .. note::